Countingup/docker-node/README.md

  - zip
  - jq

-Image variants tagged with 12-expocli also include:
+Image variants tagged with 16-expocli also include:
  - a globally added expo-cli

 ## Changelog

+- 2022-07-12 -- Remove builds of 12 and 14
 - 2022-07-04 -- Rebuild to update base image for security vulns
 - 2022-06-16 -- Rebuild to update base image for security vulns
 - 2022-05-16 -- Rebuild to update expo-cli 5.4.4